shinyhut/vernacular-vnc/README.md

          int port = 5900;
          client.start(host, port);

          // Move the mouse.
-Screen co-ordinates are relative to the top-left. client.moveMouse(400, 300);
+Screen coordinates are relative to the top-left. client.moveMouse(400, 300);

          // Click a mouse button.
 Buttons are numbered 1 - 3